mobxjs/mobx/refguide/api.md

 ### makeReactive(function, options)

 Responding to changes in your state is simply the matter of passing a `function` that takes no parameters to `makeReactive`.
-Mobservable will track which reactive objects, array and other reactive functions are used by the provided function.
+MobX will track which reactive objects, array and other reactive functions are used by the provided function.
-Mobservable will call `function` again when any of those values have changed.
+MobX will call `function` again when any of those values have changed.

 This will happen in such a way one can never observe a stale output of `function`; updates are pushed synchronously.
 Invocations of `function` will only happen when none of its dependencies is stale, so that updates are atomic.